Eating and Drinking Outside

 These heaters use liquid petroleum and are more expensive than electric heaters.
 They are usually quite bulky looking and compared with the price of electricity, they are more expensive.
 Having multiple propane heaters in a small area could constitute a fire hazard if they were all to be ignited at the same time.
 Gas heaters can be costly and extremely wasteful in terms of both heat generated and energy consumed.

 Gas heaters also emit Nitrogen Dioxide, which is an air pollutant known to cause a range of harmful effects on the respiratory system, such as reduced lung function and an increase in asthma attacks.
+New research by Future Climate for Environmental Defense Fund Europe shows the air pollution created by a single standard outdoor gas heater at 5 hours per day for a year is approximately the same as that produced by a typical gas-heated home for a year.
 CO2 emissions are also released which contribute to global warming.
 We strongly recommend that you do not use this method of heating.

 Chimineas and Solid fuel burners (Pellets or wooden logs)